okt04175/api-ms-win-core-synch-Win7/README.md

 # About
-(Add some missing functions _ can it use with MKVToolNix - Fixed version) This project allows Qt Creator MinGW [releases](https://github.com/qt-creator/qt-creator/releases) to run on Windows 7.
+(Add some missing functions _ it can use with MKVToolNix - Fixed version)(Also, it can fix QT 6.2.4 Win7 compatibility issues.)
+This project allows Qt Creator MinGW [releases](https://github.com/qt-creator/qt-creator/releases) to run on Windows 7.